Directors of CNELM & Senior Management

 Managing Director & Head of Quality Assurance

-Kate is MD and Head of Quality Assurance at CNELM.
-She opened the Centre in 2001 with the Vision of providing high quality education in nutritional therapy and science.
-Kate initially trained as a nurse and midwife and in the 1980s retrained as a nutritional therapist.
-Kate has developed, directed and taught on courses in nutritional therapy for over 25 years.
-Until recently she has managed a busy nutritional therapy practice alongside directing and teaching.
-Kate is founding Editor of The Nutrition Practitioner journal.
+Kate is MD and Head of Quality Assurance.
+Kate opened the Centre in 2001 with the Vision of providing high quality education in nutritional therapy and science.
+Kate initially trained as a nurse and midwife, and in the 1980s retrained as a nutritional therapist.
+Kate has developed, directed and taught on courses in nutritional therapy for 30 years and has run a busy practice over most of that time, specialising in women’s health and supporting parents with children within the learning disorder spectrum.
+Kate authored Balancing Hormones Naturally in the 1990s, which was one of the first public-centred publications to report on the impact of environment on hormonal balance.
+Kate contributed many public-centred articles between the late 1980s and 2000s.
+She was Founding Editor of The Nutrition Practitioner journal, which was published for 16 years.
+Kate has contributed chapters to books aimed at professionals and has been an invited guest speaker at many conferences.
+Kate now mostly focuses on directing the Centre and overseeing and enhancing quality.

 Martin Neil BSc MSc